and welcome to our German Word of the Day. This time we will have a look at the meaning of:

 - Ich schaffe mein Bier nicht.

 - I can’t finish my beer.

-Now, before we get to the less important meanings of schaffen… yes, there are more… let me show you some short phrases that are kind of fixed.
+Now, before we get to the less important meanings of schaffen (yes, there are more) let’s go over a few really common phrases that are kind of fixed.

 - Schaffst du’s?